reyadussalahin/design-patterns/README.md

 **Code example**

-Consider an interface that provides a method for sorting integer array.
+Consider an interface `SortingStrategy` that provides a method for sorting integer array.

 ```java
 public interface SortingStrategy {